JDonnellyCodeInstitute/text-based-adventure/test-script.md

 Player properties relevant to game progression are reset when user restarts | Gold reverts to 10, heard_info to false, riddles and rps won to 0 | Pass
 Input Length Validation |  |
 User should not be able to do inputs over 10 Characters | The get_input_with_length() was created to be used instead of standard inputs, it takes a parameter for number of characters which is set to ten.
 If user inputs more than 10 characters they will be notified that they are over the limit | Pass
-Tavern Tests |  |
+Colorama Tests | |
+User comes across coloured section of text | Colours should match those input in the source code | Pass Tavern Tests |  |
 Tavern section begins and player height is short | User sees interaction with tavern keeper and is insulted for their height | Pass
 Tavern section begins and player height is tall | User sees interaction with tavern keeper and is insulted for their height | Pass